Introduction

 landscapes, from local to global scales.
 The congress topic was: “Transboundary Resource

-Management, Climate Change and Environmental Resilience
+Management, Climate Change and Environmental Resilience” and

 divided into ten subthemes from Data science and geospatial technology, to Climate change resilience in